AndreasAZiegler/AndreasAZiegler.github.io/content/publication/isrr19-cieslewski/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *International Symposium on Robotics Research*
-publication_short: In *ICW*
+publication_short: In *ISRR*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: In exploration, the goal is to build a map of an unknown environment.
+Most state-of-the-art approaches use map representations that require drift-free state estimates to function properly.
+Real-world state estimators, however, exhibit drift.
+In this paper, we present a 2D map representation for exploration that is robust to drift.
+Rather than a global map, it uses local metric volumes connected by relative pose estimates.
+This pose-graph does not need to be globally consistent.
+Overlaps between the volumes are resolved locally, rather than on the faulty estimate of space.
+We demonstrate our representation with a frontier-based exploration approach, evaluate it under different conditions and compare it with a commonly-used grid-based representation.
+We show that, at the cost of longer exploration time, using the proposed representation allows full coverage of space even for very large drift in the state estimate, contrary to the grid-based representation.
+The system is validated in a real world experiment and we discuss its extension to 3D.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+tags: ["exploration", "mapping", "planning"]

 # Display this page in the Featured widget?
 featured: true